mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 **More concrete CT**
 Q: What is abstraction and who useful for?

+The term abstraction has varied interpretation even within the field of computer science education [@hazzan_reducing_2002].

 It is of a value to return to, what exactly is meant by the abstract within existing pedagogies in this domain explore this area.
 To do this we can turn to concepts explored in Chapters 1 and 2: computational thinking, Papert and Turkle's concept of epistemological pluralism and bricolage approach and  the concept of levels of abstraction (LOA)